wardwouts/kali-xfce/README.md

 # kali-xfce
-Docker files for kali container with XFCE and full or top10 tools
+Docker files for kali container with XFCE and the full set of kali tools

 Creates a Kali Linux container with an XFCE desktop in a browser.